What Type of Birth Injury Compensation Can My Family?

 Loss of Enjoyment of Life and Emotional Distress

-Birth injuries can deprive children of many experiences that come with a healthy, unhindered life.
+Birth injuries can deprive children of many experiences that their peers enjoy.
 They may miss out on sports, social events, or typical childhood milestones.
 Families dealing with medical complications can feel a strain on relationships, heightened anxiety, and psychological effects.
 Non-economic damages sometimes account for these intangible losses.

 Birth Injury Laws and Regulations